divDyn/r-package/README.md

 ## Installing
-1. If you have the appropriate OS, you can use the binaries I have built.
+_.
+If you have the appropriate OS, you can use the binaries I have built. _

 I have updated the windows binaries so that they work with the latest internals (3.5.1).
 If you want to use the package, please update your R.

-If you have a windows computer, you can install the package with the following R command:
+- If you have a windows computer, you can install the package with the following R command:
   `install.packages("https://github.com/adamkocsis/divDyn/raw/master/_bin/Win_x64_x86/divDyn_0.6.0.zip", repos=NULL)`

-If you have a Mac, then use the following link (still older version, for R <3.5):
+- If you have a Mac, then use the following link (still older version, for R <3.5).
   `install.packages("https://github.com/adamkocsis/divDyn/raw/master/_bin/Mac_OSX/divDyn_0.5.2.tgz", repos=NULL)`
+  I know this is old, but will update it at the earliest convenience (I do not have a Mac).
+Until this is doen, please use install    method 2.

-If you have Linux computer you probably know how to solve these problems (go to 2.)
+- If you have Linux computer you probably know how to solve these problems (go to 2.)

-2. You can use the source package to install.
+_2. You can use the source package to install._
 This you can do with running
 ```
 install.packages(
   "https://github.com/adamkocsis/divDyn/raw/master/_archive/source/divDyn_0.6.0.tar.gz",